Are you considering adding video to your website or content marketing efforts?

-In this post I’m going to show you how easy it is to set up your home video studio like a pro!
+Here’s how easy it is to set up your home video studio like a pro!

-And I’ve added in extra resources to this post including a workbook showing you how to set up your home video.
+And I’ve added extra resources to this post including a workbook showing you how to set up your home video.

-Links to a couple posts to help you quickly create those video posts once you’ve got your home video studio set up and running…
+Links to a couple of posts to help you quickly create those video posts once you’ve got your home video studio set up and running…

 - The Video Post: Your Guide to the #2 Most Popular Post